-AI website builder: Sitemaps, wireframes & style guides in minutes
+AI website builder: sitemaps, wireframes & style guides from one prompt

-Compare with: Relume vs Framer, Relume vs v0 by Vercel, Relume vs Galileo AI
+Compare with: Relume vs Framer, Relume vs Motiff, Relume vs Galileo AI

 How likely is Relume to still be operational in 12 months?
-Based on 6 signals including funding, development activity, and platform risk.
+Based on 4 signals — momentum (how recently it shipped), wrapper dependency, revenue model, and web presence.

 Concrete scenarios for the personas Relume actually fits — and what changes day-one when you adopt it.